aaaahn/dialsim/cypress/README-testing.md

 ## The Importance of Testing in Open Source Projects

-* Quality Assurance: With contributors worldwide, end-to-end testing ensures every contribution upholds the project's quality and avoids regressions.
+* Quality Assurance: With potential contributors worldwide, end-to-end testing ensures every contribution upholds the project's quality and avoids regressions.

 * Scalability: As Dialsim evolves, testing guarantees that new features or changes don't compromise existing functionalities.